jamesplease/redux-resource/docs/guides/plugins.md

 ### Customizable Plugins

-You can write a plugin that can be customized by taking advantage of the fact that the `resourceReducer`'s options are passed into plugins.
+You can write plugins that can be customized per-slice by taking advantage of the fact that the `resourceReducer`'s options are passed into plugins.
 For instance, if you had a plugin like the following:

 ```js
 export default function customizablePlugin(resourceName, options) {